Continuous-BitWars/website/docs/index.md

 }
 ```

 Note: If the number of Bits in your base reach the maximum capacity (`maxPopulation`), then the `spawnRate` will turn into a death rate.
 For example, assuming the spawn rate is 5, this means that instead of 5 new Bits every round, 5 Bits will be killed every round as long as you are above the maxiumum capacity.
-TODO: correct?

 ## Actions